HeyThatsViv/Predicting-Depression/README.md

 ## Goal

-The goal of this project is to gather data about patients that would typically be in a patient’s medical record to predict depression.
+ The goal of this project is to gather data about people that would typically be in a patient’s medical record to predict depression.

 Many clinics or doctors may find it impossible to have such integrated mental health services as cited in the previously mentioned study.
 Having standard services where patients are constantly screened for mental health disorders and treatment is tightly integrated with teams of physicians and psychological professionals can be expensive, requires a lot of training, requires participation from many individual doctors that may feel too overwhelmed, and may also not be possible in certain areas due to various logistical factors.
 Using machine learning and data that may otherwise be in a patient’s medical file, the goal is to predict who may have depression in a way that requires very little human participation from doctors and has lower time and money costs associated.
 The patients who are predicted to have depression could potentially be referred straight to mental health professionals in their area or who accept their health care coverage.
 The patient’s file could also be flagged to alert the medical staff the next time they have any kind of physician appointment to prompt doctors to start the conversation with patients.
 At the very least information and resources could be sent to patients directly to encourage them to take action on their own behalf.